Open Enrollment for Health Insurance: Dates, Deadlines & What Happens If You Miss It

 • Short-term plans used as alternatives don't qualify for ACA subsidies

-• You'll need documentation to prove your qualifying life event
+• You'll typically need to upload documents proving your qualifying life event before coverage starts

 Other Coverage Options If You Don't Qualify for a SEP